google/clif/clif/python/primer.md

 In the above example, the field `v` was not wrapped into a Python class property.
 Instead, it was exposed via _getter_ and _setter_ methods `getv` and `setv` respectively.
-This illustrates the Clif _unproperty_ feature which enables one to expose a C++ field not as a Python class property, but via getter and setter methods.
+This illustrates the CLIF _unproperty_ feature which enables one to expose a C++ field not as a Python class property, but via getter and setter methods.

-As can be seen in the Clif file, a getter _unproperty_ method should be decorated with `@getter`.
+As can be seen in the CLIF file, a getter _unproperty_ method should be decorated with `@getter`.
 It should take exactly one argument named `self` and return the wrapped C++ field in a Python object.
 The general syntax to declare a getter is as follows: